ueberdosis/tiptap/README.md

 ### Create a Node as a Vue Component

 The real power of the nodes comes in combination with Vue components.
-Lets build a iframe node, where you can change its url (this can also be found in our [examples](https://github.com/heyscrumpy/tiptap/tree/master/examples/Components/Routes/Embeds)).
+Lets build an iframe node, where you can change its url (this can also be found in our [examples](https://github.com/heyscrumpy/tiptap/tree/master/examples/Components/Routes/Embeds)).

 ```js
 import { Node } from 'tiptap'